aroemers/crustimoney/README.md

 This behaviour makes that well placed hard cuts can - especially when parsing repeating structures - alleviate the memory requirements to be constant.

 Note that a cut can only be used within a `chain`, and never as the first element.
-The preceding parser(s) should consume some input, and that input should only be valid for that chain of parser(s) at that point.
+The preceding elements should consume some input, and that input should only be valid for element at that point in the text.

+An alias for the `hard-cut` is `>>`.

 ### Soft cuts